efyang/portal-0.5/README.md

 <img width="500" height="300" src="images/portaldef.jpg">
 <br>
 <i>
-Example of how a base portal is transformed by its transformation matrix
+How a base portal is transformed by its transformation matrix
 </i>
 </p>